hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### When to use

 - To display a list of actions or links under a single button toggle.
+- To allow singular or multiple selection outside of a form, such as within filtering.
+- To provide the user with a way to easily switch context within the application.

 ### When not to use